 - Decommissioning of the Coles building began in February 2016 and project site mobilization and demolition of the Coles building commenced in October 2016.

 - As per the NYC Department of Transportation and Department of Buildings, a sound attenuating construction fence was installed around the perimeter of the 181 Mercer Street site.
-To learn more see a site map or visit the 181 Mercer Project FAQ page.
+To learn more visit the 181 Mercer Project FAQ page.

 - Intermittent loading and unloading of deliveries and equipment may temporarily impact vehicular and pedestrian traffic.
 Each access point will be used for project operations.
 Flag-people are scheduled to be onsite to guide vehicular and pedestrian traffic around the perimeter of the project site during the receipt of deliveries.

 - Periodic asbestos abatement will require the use of a specialized disposal container.

 - Salvageable items not dispersed to departments across the University were made available to local public schools and nonprofit organizations.

 - As with any active construction site, dust may be generated in the area immediately surrounding the work and noise and odors may be generated by hand tools and mechanical equipment.
 Learn more about how we plan to minimize the effects of dust, noise, and traffic in the vicinity of the site.